KonstantinKo/CakePHP-2-MathCaptcha-Component/readme.markdown

 + `'timer' => 0` - Sets the seconds after which a correct answer becomes valid.
 Generally automated bots will submit forms a lot faster than a human ever could.

-+ `'autoload' => false` - Setting this to true will cause a captcha to be generated as soon as the component is instanciated.
-Generally this isn't necessary anymore since the last changes and is therefore deprecated.

 + `'godmode' => false` - This feature allows you to pass any captcha by answering "42".
 This is useful for the development phase when you do manual testing.